Nevalicjus/invitebot/README.md

 The bot prints on the console it's actions, and also writes them to a file 'log.txt', so you can view them later.

 ### Thanks
-Great thanks to Piotr Młynarski who donated large part of the code to me
+Great thanks to Piotr Młynarski who donated a large part of the code